ublue-os/remove-unwanted-software/README.md

 This action maximizes the available disk space on public shared GitHub runners, by

 - ~~Utilizing space on an otherwise unused temp disk~~
-- Optionally removing unnecessary preinstalled software (Only this way out)
+- Optionally removing unnecessary preinstalled software
-- ~~Optionally resizing the SWAP space~~
+- Optionally removing the swapfile

-This shall make you gain aroud 19GB on Ubuntu 20.04
+This shall make you gain around 32GB on Ubuntu 22.04

 The idea came up when I tried to build a Ubuntu Linux Kernel DEB on Github, and the Job aborted due to disk space issues.